 ISE 7860: Intelligent Analytics (Neural Networks & Deep Learning) (3 credits) - Computational intelligence and machine learning methods (primarily neural networks and deep learning) used to solve complex analytics problems and develop decision support systems.
 Project-centric approach with the goal of developing several analytics solutions for real-world problems.

 Module 3: Electives (6 credits needed)

 Elective courses can come from other tracks of the MSDSBA program or from outside the program.
-See Elective Courses page for a sample list.
+See the elective courses page for an approved course list.

 Module 4: Practicum (6 credits)

-DSA 7500: Practicum (6 credits) – Application of theoretical knowledge acquired during the program to a project involving actual business problems/opportunities and data in a realistic setting.
-Engages the entire process of solving a real-world data science and business analytics project including setting the project scope, collecting and processing data, applying analytic methods and presenting the developed solution platform.
+DSA 7500: Practicum (6 credits) – Application of theoretical knowledge acquired during the Data Science and Business Analytics program to a project involving actual business problems/opportunities and data in a realistic setting.
+Engages the entire process of solving a real-world data science and business analytics project, including setting the project scope, collecting and processing data, applying analytic methods, and presenting the developed solution platform.
 Both the problem statements for the project assignments and the datasets originate from real-world domains.

-- Manage business opportunities from problem/opportunity recognition through delivery and deployment of effective solutions
+- Manage business opportunities from problem/opportunity recognition through delivery and deployment of practical solutions.

 - Scope the project, collect and process real-world data, design best methods to solve the problem, implement a solution, and quantify the robustness and accuracy of proposed models.

 - Present proposals on how to approach the problem and findings from solutions.